wkumari/draft-schwartz-dprive-name-signal/draft-schwartz-dprive-name-signal.md

 ## Implementation requirements

 Resolvers that implement support for "menu" mode MUST also support the "flag" mode.
-Resolvers that support either mode MUST also support {{I-D.draft-rescorla-dprive-adox-latest}}, and ignore the in-name signal if any SVCB records are included in a delegation response.
+Resolvers that support either mode MUST also support {{!I-D.draft-rescorla-dprive-adox-latest}}, and ignore the in-name signal if any SVCB records are included in a delegation response.

 When possible, zones SHOULD use SVCB records in the delegation response and omit any in-name signal.